AllifAmey/data-analysis-fullstack/README.md

 ### High priority

-- &#9744; Convert this into a far more presentable way - look into dashboards
-- &#9744; Find a way to analyise or parse the data better - change the county if needed.
+- &#9744; Plot the coordinates on a map
+- &#9744; Plot one polygon on a map
+- &#9744; Integrate Mapbox into the app for further use.
 - &#9744; Ensure all the components are split as reasonable as possible
 - &#9744; Refactor if needed to allow for long-term maintenance of the code

 ### Medium priority

-- &#9744; Maybe look into Mapbox to mimic YellowSub a bit more closely to plot data on map.
+- &#9744; Look to beautify the look of the data.

 ### Low priority